 Renewal of membership will be due on the date of the biennial conference and on the same date the following year.
 Notifications will be sent out via e-mail four weeks prior to this date.

 Discipline or Consequences of Improper Conduct

-The ICPAN Board may use its discretion to expel members who act inappropriately or bring the organisation into disrepute withoutreimburse.
+The ICPAN Board may use its discretion to expel members who act inappropriately or bring the organisation into disrepute.
+The membership fee balance will not be reimbursed when disciplinary action is required.